-Whether you’re a plumber, an HVAC professional, electrician, repairman, mover, painter, or a general contractor, you all have one thing in common: being on the move most of the day.
+If you’re a plumber, an HVAC professional, electrician, repairman, mover, painter, or a general contractor, you all have one thing in common.
+Being on the move most of the day.
 These pros go from one job, or service request to another.
 They also need to ensure they’re following protocol and moving through their queues with efficiency and diligence.
 In the past, the only way to keep track of field-based employees was over the phone.
 For operations heads, this has long been a limiting and often flawed way to manage their workforce.
-While field workers update you and tell you where they are in the field, keeping track of them throughout the day can be a challenge.
+While field workers will update you and tell you where they are, keeping track of them throughout the day can be a challenge.

 There’s plenty of potentially critical data—related to both driver and vehicle—that a phone call can’t convey.
 It refers to hardware that’s installed in vehicles to capture a wide range of data.
 Telematics devices can seamlessly transmit to back-office databases, business software, or other organizational platforms.
 A telematics system’s capability can be broken down into three major categories.
 GPS vehicle tracking and two types of driver behavior monitoring.

 Below we’ll explore each of these functionalities in greater detail.
 Also, we’ll explain how small business owners can use them to make their operations safer.
 Making drivers more efficient, while also implementing accountability.
 What follows is a discussion of how telematics can lay the groundwork for a more evolved, cutting-edge, future-proof fleet.

-While the particulars of features vary from one telematics system to the next, nearly all of them start with a GPS system.
+The particulars of features vary from one telematics system to the next, but nearly all of them start with a GPS system.
 While this technology isn’t new, the way telematics systems use vehicle tracking makes it much more valuable.
 A fully integrated telematics solution can take location data from devices inside vehicles, and send it to an online platform.
 At that central location, back-office personnel can see where field team members are located throughout the day.
 This gives them a powerful level of visibility and allows them to carry out their responsibilities with greater precision.